An Arborist's Handbook to Tree Cutting Down

-Tree removal is a difficult and possibly dangerous job.
-If a tree has died or diseased or is in danger of falling, it may have to be removed in order in order to protect property and make sure that the tree is safe.
-How do you know when a tree must be cut down?
-This article will walk you through the signs to look out at and guide you decide when it’s time to call in the professionals.
+Tree removal can be a complicated and possibly dangerous job.
+If a tree has died or ill-healthed, or is at risk to fall, the tree might need to be removed to prevent damage to property and make sure that the tree is safe.
+But how can you tell whether a tree should be removed?
+We’ll walk you through the warning signs to look out for and help you figure out when it’s time to call the professionals.

-One of the most obvious signs that a tree should be removed is when it is dying or dead.
-Dead trees are without leaves and could have a lifeless appearance.
-If a tree is without leaves or any signs of new growth, it is likely dead.
-The bark of a dead tree might be dry, cracked or peeling.
+One of the most evident signs that a plant needs to be removed is when it is dying or dead.
+Dead trees do not have leaves and may appear dead.
+If a tree is without leaves or any signs of new growth, it’s probably dead.
+Additionally, the bark of a dead tree might be dry, cracked or peeling.

 Trees that are diseased

-Trees with diseases could pose a danger to other trees and plants within the vicinity.
-Common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and the growth of mushrooms at the root and the top.
-If you suspect that your tree may be diseased it is important to have it examined by an arborist who is a professional.
+Diseased trees can pose a threat to other plants and trees within the vicinity.
+The most common signs of disease for trees include yellowing leaves, wilted branches, and mushroom growth at the bottom and the top.
+If you suspect that your tree is suffering from disease it is important to have it examined by a professional arborist.

 Leaning Trees